Stockton Accident Attorney Helps Victims of Accidents Involving Large Trucks

 Who is at fault in a Large Truck Accident?

 Like all accidents, each large truck accident involves its own unique set of circumstances that will determine who is at fault.
 Unlike most passenger vehicle accidents, there are often more parties involved than just those present at the time of the accident.
 Many truck drivers are hired to drive a company truck, and therefor are not responsible for the maintenance of the vehicle – this liability can be passed onto the trucking company.
-Determining the key cause of negligence in these cases is more complicated and requires the deep knowledge and experience of a Stockton accident attorney.
+Determining the key cause of negligence in these cases is more complicated and requires the deep knowledge and experience of a Stockton accident lawyer.
 The lawyers at The Friel Law Firm are experts in the field and have a proven track record of producing results for individuals injured during accidents involving large trucks.

 Causes of Truck Accidents